-Keywords: mussel dredging/sediment disturbance/ecosystem effects
+Keywords: mussel dredging/ sediment disturbance/ ecosystem effects

 Abstract: With the increased dredging for mussels in Limfjorden (Denmark) a growing concern about the impact of this fishery on the environment has evolved.
 During dredging, sediment plumes are released, and particles, nutrients, and oxygen-consuming substances are transported from the sediment to the water phase.
 It has been argued that this might have a serious impact on the general environment in the fiord.
-In this study the amount of released particles per m dredged was quantified on four occasions through full scale in situ measurements around a dredging vessel.
+In this study the amount of released particles per m^2 dredged was quantified on four occasions through full scale in situ measurements around a dredging vessel.
 The pool of dissolved and loosely absorbed nutrients in the upper sediment layers has been quantified through extraction experiments, and the pool of oxygen-consuming substances was calculated through measurements of oxygen consumption of suspended sediment.
 These experiments have given an indication of the potential release during dredging.
-Preliminary estimates of the release of particles and nutrients during mussel dredging are given and calculations based on simple rough estimates are used to compare the effects of mussel dredging with other factors such as wind-induced resuspension and the load of nutrients to the fiord from external sources.
+Preliminary estimates of the release of particles and nutrients during mussel dredging with other factors such as wind-induced resuspension and the load of nutrients to the fiord from external sources.
 The total annual release of suspended particles during dredging is relatively unimportant compared with the total annual wind-induced resuspension, and so is the total annual release of nutrients compared with the load from land.
 The effect of mussel dredging both locally and in the fiord as a whole is discussed.
 Reprinted with author permission (Dr. S. M. Dyekjaer).